jinyudp/JBHI-2026-Tibial-Load-Supplementary/README.md

 ## Contents

-- `Supplementary_Material.pdf` — Supplementary tables, figures, and methodological details associated with the article.
+- `Supplementary_Materials.pdf` — Supplementary tables, figures, and methodological details associated with the article.

 ## Version